 The basis of our belief is the Bible.
 Both the Old and New Testaments are the inspired and only infallible, authoritative Word of God.
 The Bible is truth and truth makes people free.

 As the Bible teaches there is one God, eternally existent in three persons: the Father, the Son and the Holy Spirit.

-Jesus Christ is eternal God, the incarnate Son of God, and the promised Messiah of Israel - possessing all the attributes of Deity.
-He was born of a virgin, lived a sinless life, performed miracles, provided a one time sacrifice for the sins of all mankind through His atoning death.
+Jesus Christ is eternal God, the incarnate Son of God, and the promised Messiah of Israel, possessing all the attributes of Deity.
+He was born of a virgin, lived a sinless life, performed miracles, and provided a one time sacrifice for the sins of all mankind through His atoning death.
 Jesus was bodily resurrected and ascended into heaven to the right hand of the Father.

 The Holy Spirit

 The Holy Spirit sent by Jesus and God the Father, was given to the Church in fullness at Pentecost.
 He empowers believers in Jesus Christ for service and witness, with spiritual (grace) gifts today just as He did at Pentecost.
 The Holy Spirit cleanses us from our old nature and conforms us to the image of Christ, evidenced by His fruit and gifts.

 Lk 24:49; Jn 14:16- 17, 26; Ac 1:8; Ac 8:14-17; Ac 10:44-48; 1 Cr 12: 4-11; Ga 5:22-23

 The only means of being cleansed from sin is through personal repentance and faith in the precious blood of Jesus Christ, which was shed for us when He died on the cross.
 Salvation is available for all who receive grace by trusting in Jesus Christ alone.

 Ac 4:12; Ti 3:4-7; Eph 2:8-9; Jn 10:11; Jn 25-26; Jn 14:6; 1 Jn 5:11,12